robpco/docker-nginx-uwsgi-flask/README.md

 # Overview

-This **Docker** image allows you to create (and migrate) Python **Flask** Web Apps that run on **Nginx** with **uWSGI** in a single container.
+These **Docker** images allows creation (and migration) of Python **Flask** Web Apps that run on **Nginx** with **uWSGI** in a single container.
 This image simplifies the task of deploying a pure-Flask solution to an Nginx-based implementation.

 These images build on base images and adds Flask, ENV vars and an auto-generated Nginx configuration at container start.
 The base images [robpco/nginx-uwsgi](https://hub.docker.com/r/robpco/nginx-uwsgi/) integrate Nginx and uWSGI into the same container.

 *NOTE: This project began as a fork of the repository [tiangolo/uwsgi-nginx-flask-docker](https://github.com/tiangolo/uwsgi-nginx-flask-docker), due to an urgent need for changes and enhancements.
-The changes I needed required making changes in the base images that repo used.
-So, implementing my changes required both: creating my own [base images](https://github.com/robertpeteuil/docker-nginx-uwsgi) where most of my changes are made, and creating new "flask images" (this repo) that make use of my base images.*
+The changes had to be made in the base images that repo built on.
+This required creating my own [base images](https://github.com/robertpeteuil/docker-nginx-uwsgi) where most of the changes are made, and creating new "flask images" (this repo) that make use of my new base images.*

 **GitHub repo**: <https://github.com/robertpeteuil/docker-nginx-uwsgi-flask>